learn-co-curriculum/react-hooks-state/README.md

-The magic of working with **state** is that we don't have to worry about any complex DOM manipulation (like finding the button element and telling it to display the new `count` value) -- whenever we call the `setCount` function, React will automatically re-render our component, along with any of its child components, and update the DOM based on the new values for state!
+The magic of working with **state** is that we don't have to worry about any complex DOM manipulation (like finding the button element and telling it to display the new `count` value) &mdash; whenever we call the `setCount` function, React will automatically re-render our component, along with any of its child components, and update the DOM based on the new values for state!

-Using a setter function like this is very performant: based on which component is updated, React can determine which child components are affected and how the DOM needs to be changed when these components are re-rendered.
+Using state like this allows React to be very performant: based on which component is updated, React can determine which child components are affected and how the DOM needs to be changed when these components are re-rendered.

 Take your time to read through the above code.
 Work through it line by line and make sure you are comfortable before moving forward.